corda/corda/docs/source/deploy-locally.rst

 configure your network to enable the Corda node to be reachable from the internet.

-The following steps will explain some of the steps you may need to perform to enable this.

-.. note:: You will need access to your network router/gateway to the
+.. note:: You will need access to your network router/gateway to the internet.
-	  internet.
 If you do not have direct access then contact your administrator.

 The following steps will describe how to use port forwarding on your router to make sure packets intended for Corda are routed to the right